kubernetes/test-infra/kubetest/README.md

 * turn `--down` the cluster after completing testing,
 * `--timeout` after a particular duration (allowing extra time to clean up).

-Note that developers frequently use `kubetest` by calling `go run hack/e2e.go` in the `kubernetes/kubernetes` repository.
-This `hack/e2e.go` program is a wrapper around updating `kubetest` (at most once a day) before calling it.

 If you're making a change to kubetest, watch the canary jobs after it has merged;
 these run the latest images of `kubekins-e2e`, and thus don't have to wait for a version bump in the prow config.
 The canary jobs are used to give early